ckochenower/chaos-indy-environment/README.md

 different branch for one or more of the repos, you can either clone each of the repos into the root of this project (same directory as the Vagrantfile) and set the branch, or you can let the setup script clone the repos and you can set the branch before running `vagrant up`.
+See the 'SCM enhancements' tasks under the TODO section above for a proposed way of improving the setup experience.

 ## Setup
 Run the setup script.
 The setup script will do the following: